NSF REU Mentors and Projects

 Allen F. Mensinger, University of Minnesota at Duluth: “Multi-modal sensory integration in the toadfish.”
 The PI focuses on the neural mechanisms of behavior using the marine toadfish, Opsanus tau.
 He is investigating multi-modal sensory input of the auditory system and mechanosensory lateral line.
 Undergraduate students will be exposed to a wide range of skill sets before embarking on independent projects, including animal behavior, video imaging and analysis, microelectrode fabrication, neurophysiological data acquisition, neuroanatomy and histology.
 The student’s project may include: 1) Relative contribution of canal and superficial neuromast to sound localization: Students test female fish with intact or partially ablated lateral line during phonotaxis experiments.
 2) Central projections of the lateral line and utricle: Students use neural tracers to label the lateral line and auditory nerves to determine if and where there is overlapping input in the brain.
 3) The relative contribution of the auditory system and lateral line during sound localization.
 Students will record and analyze neural activity from fish with chronically implanted electrodes during sound presentation.

-Jennifer R. Morgan, MBL: “Mechanisms of synaptic transmission in the vertebrate central nervous system.”
-Reliable neuron-to-neuron communication, or synaptic transmission, is fundamental to all nervous system functions, including movements, sensations, learning and memory, emotions and cognition.
+Jennifer R. Morgan, MBL: Research/Project: “Mechanisms of synaptic transmission in the vertebrate central nervous system.”
+Reliable neuron-to-neuron communication, or synaptic transmission, is fundamental to all nervous system functions, including movements, sensations, learning and memory, emotions, and cognition.
 The Morgan lab studies synaptic transmission using the lamprey as a model organism.
-The lamprey is a basal vertebrate that possesses large neurons and synapses that are amenable to the study of synaptic transmission using a variety of molecular, imaging, physiology, and behavioral approaches.
-Current projects in the lab are focused on understanding the cellular and molecular mechanisms that support synaptic transmission under normal physiological conditions, as well as after disturbances such as injury or diseases.
-Students may engage in experiments of biomedical relevance, including mechanisms of axon and synapse regeneration after spinal cord injury.
-Other projects are focused on understanding how synaptic transmission is affected by Parkinson’s disease and how to correct the associated synaptic deficits.
+The sea lamprey (Petromyzon marinus) is a basal vertebrate that possesses large neurons and synapses that are amenable to the study of synaptic transmission using a variety of biochemical, imaging, physiology, and behavioral approaches.
+Current projects in the lab are focused on understanding the cellular and molecular mechanisms that support synaptic transmission under normal physiological conditions, as well as after disturbances such as injury or diseases, and during axon regeneration.
 These studies engage students in a wide array of topics ranging from basic cell and molecular biology to regenerative biology.

 Nipam Patel, MBL: Currently the research of the lab focuses in three main areas: The role of Hox genes in arthropod development and evolution, the ability of Parhyale to regenerate its germline, and structural coloration and transparency in butterflies.
 Students would employ methods such as CRISPR genome editing, HCR in situ analysis, and confocal microscopy to address questions in one of these three areas.
 More information to follow regarding current projects.